reactjs/rfcs/text/0000-React.HeadlessComponent.md

 </MyHOC>
 ```

 Edge case: You can return conflicting names in `children()` and in the class properties, which may be undesirable, but if you think about it you just want the name from `children()` to supercede since that is the one you want to pass down.
+We may want a warning if name conflict is detected, but personally I think it's not a big deal.

 If it affects production bundle size at all, React.HeadlessComponent could easily be compiled to a regular Component in production mode.

+**Where it throws errors**

+- if the child node of the HC is anything other than a function
+- if the HC implements a `render()` method

 # Drawbacks